petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/using-the-objects-model-builder.md

    **Label**: Identifies the field in the Objects UI and can be localized after the field is created.

-   **Field Name**: Determines the field's name in the back-end and uses camel case.
+   **Field Name**: Determines the field's name in the backend and uses camel case.
 Once a field is published, this value cannot be changed.

 1. Select a field *Type*.
 See [Field Types Reference](./fields/adding-fields-to-objects.md#field-types-ui-reference) for more information about available field types and configuration options.